 Professional experience through field technician positions or internships provides students with the opportunity to: work with prospective employers to obtain "hands-on" experience; get to know wildlife and/or fisheries professionals outside of the University; and verify their career decision is the right choice.
 Experiences totalling at least 135 hours can be applied as a professional elective to the WFA major with prior approval; only 3 hours (one internship) may be applied.

-A student must apply for an internship during preregistration.
-The approval process requires signatures from the the advisor, the department's undergraduate program coordinator, and the department head.
+A student must apply for internship credit prior to the start date of the internship/experience.
+The approval process requires signatures from the advisor, the department's undergraduate program coordinator, and the department head.

 Biology Minor